 Regional fund sources are all described under the existing revenues section.
 At this time, STA and its member agencies cannot predict any roadway construction funding from existing regional fund sources for fiscal years 2016-17 and beyond.
-A new bridge toll program, RM3 has been approved by the California Legislature and was approved by voters on June 5, 2018.
+A new bridge toll program, RM3 has been approved by the California Legislature and is scheduled to be on the June 5·2018 ballot.
 The expenditure plan for this regional measure has been approved and Solano County stands to receive a significant portion of the planned revenue.
 Programs and funding categories will be eligible for competitive categories, but some projects are earmarked for specific amounts.
 These projects include:

-- I/80-I680/SR12 Interchange: \$150M

-- I-80 Westbound Truck Scales: \$105M
+I/80-I680/SR12 Interchange: \$150M I-80 Westbound Truck Scales: \$105M

-- SR 37 Improvements: \$100M

-- I-80 HOV/Express Lanes: \$75M
+SR 37 Improvements: \$100MI-80 HOV/Express Lanes: \$75M